Coffle

 A coffle, sometimes called a platoon or a drove, was a group of enslaved people chained together and marched from one place to another by owners or slave traders.
-These troupes, sometimes called shipping lots before they were moved, ranged in size from a fewer than a dozen to 200 or more enslaved people.
+These troupes, sometimes called shipping lots before they were moved, ranged in size from fewer than a dozen to 200 or more enslaved people.
 Coffles were rarely mentioned in southern newspapers because they were so common that they were unworthy of remark; most descriptions of coffles come from the accounts of travelers from other parts of the country or world.